 The internal half-rhymes, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 For example, “see” and “feet” in lines one and three as well as “go” and “hold” in lines three and five.

 Rilke makes use of several literary devices in ‘Put Out My Eyes’.
 These include but are not limited to caesura, epistrophe, enjambment, and personification.
 The first of these, caesura, occurs when a line is split in half, sometimes with punctuation, sometimes not.
 The use of punctuation in these moments creates a very intentional pause in the text.

 A reader should consider how the pause influences the rhythm of one’s reading and how it might precede an important turn or transition in the text.
-For example, line two which reads: “Slam my ears to, and I can hear you yet” or line five: “Break off my arms, I shall take hold of you”.
+For example, line two reads: “Slam my ears to, and I can hear you yet” or line five: “Break off my arms, I shall take hold of you”.
 There is a distinct separation between the clauses in both of these lines, as well as several others.

 Epistrophe is the repetition of the same word, or a phrase, at the end of multiple lines or sentences.
 In this case, a reader can look to the use and reuse of the word “you” at the ends of lines three, five, and nine.
 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 For instance, the transition between lines five and six.